 You may want to see more color in her cheeks, or for her to have solid BMs twice a day, or to see signs that her diabetes is reversing with better serum lab markers.

 Your client wants the energy to play with her grandkids, or the strength to play tennis like she used to, or to be free of the fear and shame associated with having accidents in public because of her Irritable Bowel Disease.
 She wants to feel like herself again and not be tethered by the signs and symptoms that led her to seek your help.

 She’s not inspired to go through the trouble of changing her current diet and lifestyle just because you said so or think it should be done.
 Instead, she’s inspired when she connects those changes she needs to make with the results she’s after.

 Your ability to draw those connections for her is the key to eliminating the need for “compliance.”

 Are you starting to see the distinction—to really appreciate what this one reframe in your practice can make for your clients’ results—not to mention yours?!

 For your client, a list of to-dos is boring at best, and daunting at worst.

 But learning how your recommendations will lead to her desired outcomes… that’s inspiring!
+It’s empowering.
 It might even be exciting.
-And it’s sure to create hope, which she may have lost and which is essential for healing.
+And it’s sure to create hope, which she may have lost and which is also an essential ingredient for healing.